DavidvtWout/esphome-matter/README.md

 [C][matter]:   Fabrics: none
 ```

-Copy the code or open the link en scan the QR-code to commission the device.
+Copy the code or open the link and scan the QR-code to commission the device.
 In python-matter-server you can commission the device with the `Commission existing device` option.
 Keep in mind that the commissioning window remains open for only 15 minutes.
 A restart of the device will re-open the window but only if it hasn't joined any fabrics yet.

 # Example config